-Chipola Theatre produces four student productions each year and staged script readings.
-The 2021-2022 season included Hands on a Hard Body, Alabama Rain, The Importance of Being Earnest, and Gee's Bend.
+Chipola Theatre produces three student productions each year.
+The 2023-2024 season included Barefoot in the Park, Disney's Mary Poppins, and Fancy Nancy, the Musical.
 Each summer thousands of area children visit the Center to experience live theatre for the first time.
-This year children attended Charlotte's Web.
-Chipola Shakespeare became a traveling troupe and performed The Taming of the Shrew in the Chipola community.
+This year over 2000 children attended Fancy Nancy.

-Chipola is a rural cultural arts center with outstanding drama and music programs.
+Chipola is a rural cultural arts center

+with outstanding drama

+and music programs.